 What Safeguards are Provided in this Solution?

-U.S. Citizens often speak of their Constitution as an experiment in democracy.
+The wisdom of initiatives solution provides safeguards against tampering, corruption, etc. Citizens often speak of their Constitution as an experiment – a description probably first used by George Washington.
 Nevertheless, since it has proven itself for over 200 years, this Plan should not expose the People to unnecessary risk.
 As the future is unpredictable, it is always wise to avoid any undue risks by providing safeguards.
 The famous dictum “Above all, do no harm” is entirely appropriate.
 Consequently, this Plan incorporates many safeguards whose purpose is to anticipate and avoid problems, and, if they occur, to have an easy solution.
 They will have a significant effect on the Plan’s success.

 The IQA (Initiatives Qualifying Assembly) method has four areas of protection that make it virtually impossible (though no doubt they will try) for special interests groups to affect the evaluation of Initiatives, their language, and whether the IQA places them on the ballot.
 The objective is to prevent wrongdoing before it becomes a problem.